dcarlus/BlenderStuff/README.md

 Some stuff with Blender3D 2.8x series and above.

 # Effects and special effects
+## CRT scanlines
+Add glitches to a video to create a CRT screen style: RGB shift, scanlines, pixels...
+You can add the effect from the **CRT screen** tutorial to improve it.

 ## CRT screen [[Demo](https://vimeo.com/447801413)] [[Tutorial](https://www.youtube.com/watch?v=H2zdDpQW2QY)]
 Use to mimic a CRT screen  that is filmed by a camera.
 The most important element is the sweep of the screen.
 This can be useful to display a quite realistic CRT monitor in a movie.